 A major goal is to promote dialog among end-users, providers, and manufacturers.

-CNOM promotes three large symposiums (NOMS, IM, CNSM) plus sessions, workshops, and tutorials at major Communications Society Conferences.
-It also fosters the publication of NM-related papers in a number of technical journals.
+CNOM promotes two network management-focused conferences (NOMS, CNSM) plus symposiums, special sessions, workshops, talks and tutorials at major IEEE Communications Society conferences.
+It also fosters the publication of network management-related papers in several technical journals.